 A HIPAA risk assessment is an essential component of HIPAA compliance.
-HIPAA Risk and Security Assessments give your business a strong foundation when it comes to protecting your patients’ data.
+HIPAA risk and security assessments give your business a strong foundation when it comes to protecting your patients’ data.
 Without performing this assessment, how will you know where you are deficient?
 More importantly, what will you know to fix?
-When an organization does not implement proper security measures, a data breach can occur and the results can be devastating, due to violations and fines.
+When an organization does not implement proper security measures, a data breach can occur and the results can be devastating due to HIPAA violations and fines.

-Indiana-based MIE is a software and electronic medical record vendors to the healthcare industry.
-On May 26, 2015, the organization discovered suspicious activity on one of it’s servers, declaring it a cyber attack.
+Indiana-based MIE is a software and electronic medical record vendor to the healthcare industry.
+On May 26, 2015, the organization discovered suspicious activity on one of it’s servers, declaring it a cyberattack.

 After investigation, it was determined that hackers used a compromised user ID and password to gain access to the electronic protected health information (ePHI) of 3.5 million patients.
 This sensitive data included Social Security numbers, clinical data, health information, dates of birth, AND EVEN email addresses.

 It was reported that MIE failed to conduct a comprehensive risk assessment, leaving them unaware of potential risks to ePHI prior to the breach’s occurrence.